Julia Hoffman: 1840

 The stairway into time led Julia back to 1840, where Gerard and Daphne were still alive.
 She introduced herself to Ben Stokes (Thayer David) - the former servant of Barnabas in the 1790s, now an old man - and explained her situation.
 While he did not immediately believe her, he eventually assisted in creating a suitable cover story for Julia to be welcomed into the family.
 Instead of showing up to be introduced at Collinwood, however, Julia went to the Collins mausoleum and released Barnabas from his coffin, hoping that he had joined her via I-Ching.
 Unfortunately Barnabas had not yet arrived from 1970, and this version of the vampire did not know her or want to help with her plans.
 She and Ben decided to chain Barnabas in his coffin again, but found that the coffin was gone when they returned to the mausoleum.
 Julia found herself causing some of the future events she had experienced, as Barnabas attacked Roxanne Drew and planned to make her his bride.

 The family at Collinwood soon met Julia, who, using the last name Collins, was able to set up the story that she and her brother Barnabas were the children of the "original" Barnabas Collins.
 Julia explained to the family that she had been living on a farm in Pennsylvania, and that her brother had written to her and requested that she meet him at Collinwood.
-When asked why she had not made contact with the family prior to 1840, Julia stated that her brother had more of an interest in the family than she did.
-Gerard Stiles immediately suspected something about Julia was out of place.
-Gabriel Collins found an earring belonging to the doctor in the upstairs playroom before Julia introduced herself, and Gerard found the matching earring in Julia's room.
+When asked why she had not made contact with the family prior to 1840, Julia stated that Barnabas had more of an interest in the family than she did.
+Gerard immediately suspected something about Julia was out of place.
+Gabriel Collins (Christopher Pennock) found an earring belonging to the doctor in the upstairs playroom before Julia introduced herself, and Gerard found the matching earring in Julia's room.

 Barnabas again attacked Roxanne and left her to die, but Julia moved Roxanne to Josette's room at the Old House.
 To Ben Stokes' amazement, she gave the girl a blood transfusion, and Roxanne began to recover.
 Barnabas appeared in the room and prepared to kill Julia, but was stopped when his mind from 1970 took control of his body and Barnabas and Julia were reunited once again.
-Julia tried to hypnotize Roxanne, but the girl escaped from her supervision and showed up at Collinwood.
+Julia tried to hypnotize Roxanne, but she escaped from her supervision and showed up at Collinwood.